News

 The Roblox UGC Marketplace is Changing: March 19, 2026 Deadline Explained

 If you're a Roblox UGC creator, your inbox is probably already filling up with notifications.
-March 19, 2026 isn't just another date on the calendar — it's a critical deadline that will fundamentally change how you publish and monetize user-generated content on Roblox.
+March 19, 2026 isn't just another date on the calendar — it's a critical deadline that changes how you publish and monetize user-generated content on Roblox.

-Roblox has announced major updates to its marketplace safety protocols and publishing requirements that take effect on March 19, 2026.
+Roblox announced major updates to its marketplace safety protocols and publishing requirements that take effect on March 19, 2026 (with the existing-catalog cutoff now pushed to July 31, 2026).
 These changes affect everything from 2D clothing uploads to Premium subscription requirements.
 If you're not prepared, you could face publishing blocks, lost revenue opportunities, or rejected submissions.

-This guide breaks down exactly what's changing, why Roblox is making these changes, and what you need to do before the deadline hits.
+This guide breaks down exactly what's changing, why Roblox is making these changes, and what you need to do before each deadline hits.

 What's Changing on March 19, 2026?